-To formulate an optimization problem, we introduce the following variables. \begin{enumerate}\itemsep=0pt \item For all $t \in T$, $y_t$ is the number of agents allocated to time period $t$, and \item For all $j \in J$, $\sigma_j$ is the start time of job $j$. \end{enumerate} Note that while $j$ was used to index the objects in previous sections, we are now using $t$ to index the objects---which are time periods---and $j$ to index the jobs.
-For each $j \in J$ let $r_j \in [0, TL)$ and $\rho_j \in \mathbb{Q}_+$ be the release time and processing time respectively of the $j\ts{th}$ job.
-Because the scheduling rule is fixed, the start times are completely determined by the agent levels.
-Hence there exists a mapping,
+To get an expression for the delays we introduce the following continuous variables.
+For all $j \in J$, $\sigma_j \geq 0$ is the start time of job $j$.
+Since the scheduling rule is fixed, the start times are completely determined by the agent levels.
+So there exists a mapping,